criamond/comission/README.md

 # Commission Calculator

 Commission Calculator is a PHP application designed to calculate commission fees for financial transactions based on predefined rules.
+The approach was chosen to obtain all exchange rates for a period of dates instead of requesting the exchange rate for each transaction because of external API limits

 ## Features